palakvan/Youtube_video_summerizer/README.md

 1. Copy the link of the YouTube video you want to summarize.
 2. Paste the link into the designated input field.
-3. Click on the "Get Summery" button.
+3. Click on the "Get Summary" button.
 4. Wait for the Gemini model to process the video and generate the summary.
 5. View the summarized content provided by the model.